ZamanGhani/azfamtechdigitalmarketing/README.md

 ## Course Include
 1. Download and Install Wordpress
-2. Installation of Wamp / Xammp Server
+2. Installation of Wamp / Xampp Server
 3. Theme Installation (Internal and External Both)
 4. Plugins Installation (Internal and External Both)
 5. Working with different Plugins on Industry Demand